petercai/notes/Kubernetes/gcloud/gcloud.md

 The error `code=403, message=Request is prohibited by organization's policy` suggests that your organization's security policies are preventing the `gcloud` command from executing.
 This could be due to:

-1. **VPC Service Controls**: Your organization has set up VPC Service Controls to restrict access to certain Google Cloud resources [[1]](https://stackoverflow.com/questions/35928534/403-request-had-insufficient-authentication-scopes-during-gcloud-container-clu).
+1. **VPC Service Controls**: Your organization has set up VPC Service Controls to restrict access to certain Google Cloud resources [[IB from chatgpt]](https://stackoverflow.com/questions/35928534/403-request-had-insufficient-authentication-scopes-during-gcloud-container-clu).
 2. **IAM Policies**: Your user account may not have the necessary permissions to list container clusters [[2]](https://cloud.google.com/kubernetes-engine/docs/troubleshooting/kubectl).

 ### **Solution**